mstnegate/int4matmul_kernels/README.md

 This repository contains CUDA kernels for [quantized] int4-fp16 matrix multiplication.
 They were written for [reduced-kobold](https://github.com/mstnegate/reduced-kobold/), but should be usable for anything which packs data in the same way.

 The kernels are lightly optimized; see microbenchmarks below.
-TL;DR: slowdown is around 1.1-1.3x for dense matmul and ~2x for sparse matmul.
-Actual inference numbers may vary because torch is weird.
+TL;DR: matmul is ~1.2x slower for dense, ~2x slower for sparse; matvec is ~3x faster for dense, ~2x for sparse (at least for me.)

 Currently the kernels support quantized int4-fp16 multiplication with optional 16:32 structured sparsity.
 Group quantization is not supported currently.
 All dimensions (except sequence length) must be a multiple of 64 currently.
 This was true for every model I've tested, but feel free to open an issue if you have some legitimate use case where this isn't true.